 Oregon is a beautiful state, making for excellent road trips and journeys of exploration.
 The state offers diversity in many different examples of life, from edgy Portland and the fabulous food scene to quiet Western towns in Central Oregon.
 And when I ponder my favorite destinations in the state, my heart immediately swells at the thought of visiting Joseph, Oregon, in the stunning Wallowa Mountains.

 The town was named after the famous Chief Joseph as a nod to the ancestral Summers spent there by the Nez Perce people for millennia.
 The tribe was forced off their land in 1877 after the US government unilaterally reduced the reservation to 10% of guarantees promised in an 1855 treaty because gold was found in the region.
 It makes sense that the people loved this beautiful area and fought hard to keep their land.
-Stunning mountains rise up from rolling prairies while canyons reach into the earth to follow the Snake River.
+Stunning mountains rise from rolling prairies while canyons reach the earth to follow the Snake River.
 No matter which way you look, the ancient spirit is working to connect you with Mother Nature.

 For more information on the Nez Perce people, consider exploring Who We Are, a cultural resource website.

-Table of Contents — Joseph, Oregon and the Wallowa Mountains
+Table of Contents — Joseph, Oregon, and the Wallowa Mountains

 - The drive to Joseph

 - Chief Joseph and the Nez Perce

 - Downtown Joseph things to do

 The drive to Joseph is long but worth the effort